 Choose the right streaming tool: It can be confusing to choose a streaming tool when you have dozens of options available.
 Some services are pricier and offer more sophisticated features.
 But, at the same time, they may also turn out to be overkill.
 For that reason, you should assess your expertise in operating streaming services as well as keep your stream objectives in mind.

 The good news is that most streaming tools offer free trials, which you can take advantage of before subscribing.
-Doing so will help you find out the complexity, features, and relevance of these tools.
+Doing so will help you determine these tools’ complexity, features, and relevance.

 Prepare and test your equipment: It makes sense to test your equipment beforehand to avoid any inconvenience during the stream.
 Here’s a checklist to set everything in order before going live: